how can we help?

 Company Page Follow

-Step 3: Add your first filter - ICP Match
+Step 3: Add your first filter action - ICP Match

 Now we'll add a filter to sort high-quality leads from noise.
 Filters are the "if" statements of workflows.